 Roland recommend similar conditions of between 20% and 80% RH and although with mild solvent printers humidity had a lesser affect it is still better to work in a more optimum environment.
 Static is also an issue associated with dry environments and this can cause issues like misting.

-Something like the Dyson AM10 humidifier might seem expensive at around $750, but when compared to the costs of replacement print heads, dried up ink, damaged paper and lost production time, suddenly a humidifier starts to make sense – and cents!
+Something like a Dyson humidifier might seem expensive, but when compared to the costs of replacement print heads, dried up ink, damaged paper and lost production time, suddenly a humidifier starts to make sense – and cents!